-You can create a billable org where only one member, the org admin, can create new org projects.
+You can request [email protected] to create a billable org where only one member, the org admin, can create new org projects.
 All other org members will not be granted the "billable activities access", and so cannot create new org projects.
 The org admin can then assign each org member a "shared projects access" (VIEW, UPLOAD, CONTRIBUTE, ADMINISTER) and share every org project with the org with ADMINISTER access.
 The members' permissions to the projects will be restricted by their respective "shared project access."

 For example, in a given group, bioinformaticians can be given CONTRIBUTE access to the projects shared with the entire org, so they can run analyses and produce new data in any of the org projects.
 However, the sequencing center technicians only need UPLOAD permissions to add new data to the projects.
 Analysts in the group will only be given VIEW access to projects shared with the org.
 When you need to add a new member to your group and give them access to the projects shared with the org, you simply need to add them to the org as a new member and assign them the appropriate permission levels.

 This membership structure allows the org admin to control the number of projects billed to the org.
 She can also quickly share new projects with her org and revoke permissions from users who have been removed from the org.

 You can request firstname.lastname@example.org to create a billable org where users work independently and bill all of their activities to the org billing account (as specified by the org admin).
 All org members are granted "billable activities access."
 The org members also need to share common resources (e.g. incoming samples or reference datasets).

 In this case, all members should be granted the "shared apps access" and assigned VIEW as their "shared projects access."
 The reference datasets that need to be shared with the org are stored in an "Org Resources" project that is shared with the org, which is granted VIEW access.
 The org can also have best-practice executables built as apps on the DNAnexus system.